 - Comment inline: If enabled, the submission text will be copied into the feedback comment field during grading, making it easier to comment inline (using a different color, perhaps) or to edit the original text.

 - Require students click submit button: When this option is enabled, students are required to click a "Submit" button, which prevents them from editing their submission after they have done so.
 However, if a student mistakenly submits a file, instructors can revert the submission to draft status in order to allow a new upload.
-If you opt not to use this setting, students may return to the assignment and edit their submission at any time until the assignment is closed.
+If you opt not to use this setting, students may return to the assignment and edit their submission at any time.
+Submissions edited after the due date will be marked as late.
+If a cut-off date has been enabled, students will be able to edit until the assignment cut-off date has been reached.

 - Require that students accept the submission statement: The submission statement, which reads "This assignment is my own work, except where I have acknowledged the use of the works of other people," will be displayed before submitting.
 The student will be required to check a box near the statement before submitting their answers.